How To Apply

 KEY DATES FOR UPCOMING GRANT CYCLES:

 Registration Deadline: April 7, 2016- REGISTRATION CLOSED

 If invited to submit a Letter of Intent, Submission Deadline: April 15, 2016 - CLOSED

 If invited to submit a Letter of Intent, Submission Deadline: October 17, 2016

 The grant program of The Langeloth Foundation is directed to institutions and organizations that conduct programs related to health and well-being and that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code.

 The Foundation’s grants are directed principally to activities conducted in New York State.
 Exceptions to this geographical limitation may be made for proposals that hold promise of national impact or extensive replication.

-The Foundation will not make grants to individuals or for sectarian or religious purposes, or for political activities or lobbying.
+The Foundation will not make grants to individuals, for sectarian or religious purposes, or for political activities or lobbying.
 The Langeloth Foundation will not fund any organization that discriminates on the basis of age, gender, gender-identity, national origin, race, or sexual preference.

 To register your project click here